christianhans/pinboard-mark-read/README.md

 sudo systemctl enable pinboard-mark-read
 ```

-Adjust your nginx configuration to serve the application (adjust the file path in line 6 accordingly):
+Adjust your nginx configuration to serve the application (adjust the `proxy_pass` file path accordingly):

 ```
 server {